zuobinxiong/zuobinxiong.github.io/_pages/about.md

 ##### 🚀💡🏳️‍🌈 Currently recruiting❗❗❗

-I am looking for self-motivated students with strong mathematical and programming skills to work with me on Machine Learning, Generative AI, Cybersecurity, and IoT projects.
-If you are interested, please email me your CV and indicate your goals.
+I am looking for self-motivated students with strong mathematical and programming skills to work with me on Distributed Learning, Machine Unlearning, Generative AI, and Cybersecurity projects.
+If you are interested, please email your Detailed CV, All academic transcripts, and a research statement in <u>one PDF file</u> directly with the subject line "Your Name, PhD Applicant for 20XX Fall/Spring".